ryannjohnson/django-schemas/README.md

 }
 ```

-Also, we must make sure that the environment is registered to **only one writable database** in Django's settings.
+We must also make sure that the environment is registered to **only one writable database** in Django's settings.

 ```py
 DATABASES = {